frin0911/Mafia-Bot/README.md

 pip install -r requirements.txt
 ```

-Open `.env-example` file as text file and put your bot token and prefix.
+Open `env-example` file as text file and put your bot token and prefix, and rename the file name as `.env`.

 ## Commands
 - `마피아`